 - Acquire knowledge and understanding of teamwork, leadership, and evidence-based practice, research, informatics, and critical thinking

 - Have a positive and supportive learning experience along with an easier transition into Palomar Health teams

-Upon interview confirmation, please bring with you the following:
+- Upon interview confirmation, you will be asked to bring bring the following:

 - CA RN license (if issued), or a copy of the letter providing your NCLEX test date

-If you are selected for the program, you will need to provide the following to the Corporate Health appointment:
+- Applicants selected for the program will need to provide the following information to Corporate Health: